Sidziesama/bootcamp_siddhant_yadav/homework/README.md

 ### Data Storage:

-homework --> stages --> data (ignored for git) --> -raw -processed
+homework --> data --> -raw -processed

---> Set "fastparquet" as default parquet engine
+--> Set "fastparquet" as default parquet engine in my env --> data stored as both a csv file and a parquet file